 As a former investigative attorney for the U.S. Department of Education’s Office for Civil Rights (OCR), Stephanie has unique insight to advise educational institutions and other employers in responding to government agency investigations.
 Her investigative work at OCR also provides her significant experience in conducting internal investigations.
 Stephanie frequently works as an outside, neutral investigator for complaints involving employees and students.

 Stephanie regularly represents clients in administrative proceedings and lawsuits involving discrimination, employment contracts, student bullying and harassment, and regulatory compliance.
 She also has substantial appellate experience, having successfully argued appeals in front of the Tenth Circuit Court of Appeals and the Missouri Court of Appeals.

 Among other matters, Stephanie provides counsel on sensitive situations including employee terminations, discipline, and leave issues.
 Stephanie is also well-versed in drafting policies and regulations that comply with the complex legal regulations that surround the public school system and private employers.
 She frequently provides training to supervisors and employees to help prevent complaints and concerns from arising.
 Stephanie provides counsel regarding federal and state education laws, including the Family Educational Rights and Privacy Act (FERPA), the Individuals with Disabilities Education Act (IDEA), Section 504, teacher tenure laws, open records laws, and constitutional issues.

-Prior to becoming an attorney, Stephanie worked as a journalist for a Philadelphia newspaper.
+Prior to becoming an attorney, Stephanie worked as a journalist for a Philadelphia-based newspaper.